halmueller/MapTapTiler/README.md

 projects (Open Rail Map and Open Sea Map), several samples from [Stamen Design](http://maps.stamen.com/#watercolor/12/37.7706/-122.3782) (beautiful custom renders of OSM data),
-NOAA (raster nautical charts), GEBCO world ocean bathymetry, and MapWarper (which can rectify and then server any historical map you upload).
+NOAA (raster nautical charts), [GEBCO world ocean bathymetry](https://www.gebco.net), and [MapWarper](https://mapwarper.net) (which can rectify and then server any historical map you upload).

-OtherSources.md [OtherSources.md](./Tiler Example/OtherSources.md) has dozens more sources that I haven't verified lately.
+[OtherSources.md](Tiler\ Example/OtherSources.md) has dozens more sources that I haven't verified lately.

 See any of the view controllers in the three sample apps to get started.
 The gist of it is: